• Skip to primary navigation

 Shop for souvenirs at Bangbao.

-Bangbao Pier is a great place to shop for souvenirs, to dine or just take a walk, along the pier there are restaurants, accommodation, scuba diving shops and tour operators.
+Bangbao Pier is a great place to shop for souvenirs, to dine or just take a walk.
+Along the pier, there are restaurants, accommodation, scuba diving shops, and tour operators.

 Klong Parao Beach, Koh Chang, Thailand

-Take a night time stroll on the beach, as the sun starts to set, many of the beaches become desolate, White Sands Beach is transformed as a myriad of resorts set tables on the beach, complete with candles and fairy lights, most offer barbecued seafood or food off the standard menu.
+Take a nighttime stroll on the beach; as the sun starts to set, many of the beaches become desolate.
+White Sands Beach is transformed as a myriad of resorts set tables on the beach, complete with candles and fairy lights, most offer barbecued seafood or food off the standard menu.

 Aerial view of White Sands, Koh Chang Thailand